phluid61/internet-drafts/rfc8089-bis-info/draft.md

 ### Drive Letter Authority  {#drive-authority}

-To accommodate historical file URIs that have a drive letter encoded in the authority, the core `file-auth` rule case be expanded with the following definition:
+To accommodate historical file URIs that have a drive letter encoded in the authority, the core `file-auth` rule case be extended with the following definition:

 ~~~~~~~~~~
-   file-auth      /= drive-letter
+   file-auth      =/ drive-letter
 ~~~~~~~~~~

 For example: